import-min/import-min/README.md

-# About Me

-Hi, I’m Minahal!
+# Hi there, I'm Minahal 🌟

 I have a BS in Computer Science and am interested in projects at the intersection of **computer science, medicine, and public health**.

 My main interests are in **medical AI, clinical informatics, and genomics modeling**.
 I am very interested in finding unique ways to turn data into tools that can help patients and health systems.